-First opened in June of 2006, "The Villages" has quickly become renowned as the best location and best all-around fishing program on the island.
+First opened in June of 2006, “The Villages” has quickly become renowned as the best location and best all-around fishing program on Christmas Island.

-LOCATED ON PRISTINE white sand Discovery Beach, The Villages overlooks the ever changing aqua waters of the atoll's lagoon.
-It's location puts it only a short 5 - 10 minute skiff ride to several large shallow easily waded flats, teeming with bonefish, some in double-digit sizes.
+Located on the white sand of Discovery Beach, The Villages overlooks the aqua-marine waters of the atoll’s vast lagoon.
+Its location puts it only a short 5 – 10 minute skiff ride to several expansive, easily waded flats teeming with bonefish.

-"The Villages" features 8 air-conditioned double twin-bed bungalows, comfortably accommodates up to 14 anglers at a time.
+“The Villages” features 8 air-conditioned double twin-bed bungalows plus 4 smaller single-occupancy cabins, comfortably accommodates up to 20 anglers at a time.
 There is a private bathroom in each unit and a porch facing Discovery Beach and lagoon.
-A "maneaba", a local name for the anglers gathering center, lies in the heart of the complex, featuring a comfortable lounge and dining area, all with elegant South Seas atmosphere.
-Locally flavored fish, meats and fowl are prepared by an experienced local chef and served by his trained staff.
+A “maneaba”, a local name for the community gathering center, lies in the heart of the complex, featuring a comfortable lounge and dining area.

 As an added bonus, a few years back the guide team at The Villages decided to do something that had never been done on the island before.
 Rather than the typical two-anglers per guide that is found almost everywhere else in the world, The Villages now employs a distinct, one to one guide ratio, with every angling guest fishing with their own private guide, every day.
 This translates into more shots at bonefish, trevally, and the variety of other flats and reef fishes.
 All of the guides are experienced and knowledgeable in all types of fishing, and their incredible eyesight on the flats can often make the difference in how many good shots you have on any given day on the flats.

 2022 & 2023 Rates